Chocó (Pacific)

 Home 9 Category: Cali & SW Colombia

 Where to stay in San Agustín?
-The range of accommodations for every budget is quite large, both in the city and outside, where you can find cozy hotels in the midst of nature.
+The range of accommodations for every budget is quite big.
+You can find accommations in the town and outside of the town, where you sleep in cozy hotels in the midst of nature.
 In this article you find tips that will hopefully make it a little easier to choose your accommodation.

 ColombiaMyWay Tips